dana-apps/dana-core/README.md

 # dana-core

-Tools for processing and accessing different information types
+Tools for processing and accessing different information types.

 Executables can be downloaded from https://github.com/commonknowledge/dana-core/releases